hplp/Insider/README.md

   (1) Used for code compilation and FPGA binary generation.
 This could be any type of EC2 instance as long as it has enough VCPU and RAM to run Xilinx Vivado for FPGA synthesis.
 For example, you can choose c4.4xlarge.

   (2) Used for running the Insider system.
-This should be a FPGA instance, for example, f1.2xlarge.
+This should be an FPGA instance, for example, f1.2xlarge.

 For both instances, you should use the FPGA developer AMI, which can be found at the AWS Marketplace when you launching a new instance.
 There are two caveats.